johnozbay/frontlocker.js/README.md

 ## Credits & Thanks

 This library is made for & with TBWA.
-Many thanks to the amazing people who made the [Stanford Javascript Crypto Library](https://github.com/bitwiseshiftleft/sjcl),
+Many thanks to the amazing people who made the [Stanford Javascript Crypto Library](https://github.com/bitwiseshiftleft/sjcl), friends and coworkers at [TBWA NY](http://www.tbwachiatdayny.com/), [Juan Pol](https://github.com/jpol0191).